 - Firm ball stage (245-250 degrees F): the syrup is formed into a stable ball but can easily be manipulated into different shapes

-- Hard ball (250-266 degrees F): the syrup firmly holds it shape but is still sticky
+- Hard ball (250-266 degrees F): the syrup firmly holds its shape but is still sticky

-Bake for 10 minutes and let cool before diving into these sinfully delicious treats!
-The caramel alone is phenomenal but stuffed inside a snickerdoodle?
+The apple cider caramel alone is phenomenal but stuffed inside a snickerdoodle?
 Words cannot express my happiness.
 The apple cider caramel tastes exactly like apple pie filling and even smells like the pie.
 The snickerdoodles are incredibly soft and not too sweet, making it just the right amount of sweetness with the caramel.
-My craving is finally satisfied!
+Delicious!